UbiquityRobotics/learn2/jazzy-devel/_sources/driving/teleop.rst.txt

 Congratulations!
 You have successfully driven the robot using the terminal.

-If you prefer a graphical interface, follow our next guide :doc:`./ez_map_simple_drive` to learn how to control the robot using the EZ-MAP UI.
+If you prefer a graphical interface, follow our next guide :doc:`./ez_map_simple_drive` to learn how to control the robot using the EZ-Map UI.